 What are the differences between NATO, the UN and the EU?

-All three are entities with great power at international level, but there are multiple differences between their functions and their origins.
+All three are entities with great power at the international level, but there are multiple differences between their functions and their origins.

-The conflict between Russia and Ukraine is not only played out in Ukrainian territory, but also at an institutional level, with important international organisations taking on a major role.
+The conflict between Russia and Ukraine is not only played out in Ukrainian territory, but also at an institutional level, with important international organizations taking on a major role.
 This is the case of the North Atlantic Treaty Organization (NATO), the United Nations (UN) and the European Union (EU).

 There are multiple differences between NATO, the UN and the EU - from their origin, to their method of solving problems, to their influence over international conflicts.

-In the case of the UN, founded in 1945, with headquarters in New York and 193 member states, it has a deep-rooted social character.
+In the case of the United Nations, founded in 1945, with headquarters in New York and 193 member states, it has a deep-rooted social character.
 One of the main objectives of the UN is to enforce human rights, guarantee international peace and security, defend international law and distribute humanitarian aid wherever it is needed.

 The UN, unlike NATO and the EU, plays a mediating role in international conflicts.
 With regard to sanctions, unlike the EU, it is more influential, as it has the necessary legal instruments to impose restrictions on those countries it considers a danger to global peace and security.